cogini/elixir-deploy-template/README.md

 ansible-playbook -u root -v -l build-servers playbooks/setup-build.yml -D
 ```

-This sets up the build environment, e.g. install ASDF.
+This sets up the build environment, e.g. installing ASDF.

 Install PostgreSQL, assuming we are running the web app on the same server.
 ```shell